-The Worker Protection (Amendment of Equality Act) Bill, which takes effect in October 2024, places employers under an obligation to take reasonable steps to prevent sexual harassment of their employees.
-In all successful cases the tribunal will consider whether the obligation has been met or no, and impose a 25% uplift in compensation.
+The Worker Protection (Amendment of Equality Act) Act, which takes effect in October 2024, places employers under an obligation to take reasonable steps to prevent sexual harassment of their employees.
+In all successful cases the tribunal will consider whether the obligation has been met and, if not, impose a 25% uplift in compensation.
 The Equality and Human Rights Commission will also be able to penalise organisations failing in their duty.

 How can employers protect themselves?